syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/tooltip.md

 Enhance user interaction and provide additional information with tooltips in the Stepper component.
 Can utilize the following properties for tooltip customization:

-## ShowTooltip:
+## Show tooltip

 The `showTooltip` property allows you to control the visibility of tooltip within the Stepper.

-## TooltipTemplate:
+## Tooltip template

 The `tooltipTemplate` property enables you to customize the content and appearance of tooltips.
-It can be used suit your specific tooltip requirements.
+It can be used based on your specific tooltip requirements.